filipemcg/entra/README.md

 ## Entra

-Simple utility to get access toknes from Azure EntraId.
+Simple utility to get access tokens from Azure EntraId.

 ### How to use